Weighted Vest Black Friday Deals and How to Choose

 Weighted vests can be a low-cost, low-risk tool for adults seeking somatic support for anxiety when used thoughtfully.
 Start light, prioritize comfort, track how you feel, and consult your clinician for persistent or severe symptoms.

-Posted in Weighted Vest Training | Tagged , , , , | Leave a comment
+Posted in Weighted Vest Training | Tagged , , , , | Comments Off on Weighted vest for anxiety for adults: choosing, wearing, and safety tips

 How to Train with a 40 pound vest